maximilianh/crisporWebsite/manual/manual.md

 Genetics only can find off-targets with up to three mismatches, so their MIT score is also slightly different.

-* Why is there a CFD off-target score but not a CFD guide score?
+* What is the CFD Specificity score?

-Because the CFD score by Doench et al. is not defined on the level of guides.
-It is only useful for ranking off-targets.
-This is why we and others use the MIT score to rank guides.
+The MIT Guide Specificity score summarizes the individual Hsu MIT off-target scores for all off-targets of a guide, 100/(100+sum(mitScores)).
+The more recent and more accurate CFD off-target score by Doench et al. is not defined on the level of guides.
+As a result, the authors of GuideScan.com have inventend a new guide specificity score, by taking the taking the sum of all CFD scores for all off-targets of a guide and taking 100/(100+sum) of that.
+Since May 2019, we are also showing this score for guides, in addition to the MIT score.

 * Can I score my existing single guides with CRISPOR ?